 There are a lot of possibilities to explore in the world of Cybersecurity projects!
 No matter whether you are a veteran or have just started out, the key to growth is to continuously keep testing yourself.
 That is the only certain metric to drive yourself and your growth forward!

-To gain adequate knowledge in the field of cybersecurity, one can opt for PG level courses in cybersecurity. upGrad, in collaboration with IIIT Bangalore, offers a PG course named, PG Diploma in Software Development Specialisation in Cyber Security for aspiring cybersecurity professionals.
+To gain adequate knowledge in the field of cybersecurity, one can opt for PG level courses in cybersecurity. upGrad, in collaboration with IIIT Bangalore, offers a PG course named, Advanced Certificate Programme in Cyber Security for aspiring cybersecurity professionals.

 Why do major companies provide security updates?